Powerbuilding: Build Strength and Size Together

 Main Lift (Strength Focus)

 Start with a heavy compound: Squat, Bench, Deadlift, or Overhead Press.
-Work in the 3-6 rep range for 3-5 working sets.
-This is where you build raw strength.
+Work in the 3–6 rep range for 3–5 working sets.
+Use our One Rep Max Calculator to determine your working weights based on percentages of your max.

 2